hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 }
 ```

 If an attribute of a node is in 'dirty' state, the updateSlice() method is called.
 This is where the real calculations are done, in this example calculating a trigonometric function with the input values.
-The result is then send to the output attribute and could triggere further actions in connected nodes.
+The result is then send to the output attribute and could trigger further actions in connected nodes.

 ```c++
 // coral/builtinNodes/MathNodes.cpp lines 538-577: